gglockner/teslajson/README.md

 	v.get_data('charge_state')
 	v.command('charge_start')

+## Credits
+Many thanks to [Tim Dorr](http://timdorr.com) for documenting the Tesla JSON API.
+This would not be possible without his work.

 ## Disclaimer
 This software is provided as-is.
 This software is not supported by or endorsed by Tesla Motors.
 Tesla Motors does not publicly support the